Approach Considerations

 Levels of serum phosphate may be low.
 It has been hypothesized that hypophosphatemia develops in people whose livers regenerate rapidly.
 Elevated phosphate levels suggest impaired regeneration.

-Antinuclear antibody (ANA), anti-smooth muscle antibody (ASMA), and immunoglobulin levels are important markers for a diagnosis of autoimmune hepatitis.
+Antinuclear antibody (ANA), anti-smooth muscle antibody (ASMA), and immunoglobulin levels are important markers for the diagnosis of autoimmune hepatitis.

 In patients with liver failure from acetaminophen toxicity, the acetaminophen level may have decreased by the time a patient presents with fulminant hepatic failure.
 Nevertheless, this assay may be helpful for documentation purposes.